Relens

 Configure your AI agent

-Add the MCP server to your project's .mcp.json:
+Add the MCP server to your project's .mcp.json.
+There are two ways to authenticate:

 .mcp.json